Promoting free software and free communications on popular social media networks

 The argument against using Facebook and Twitter is that you are shooting yourself in the foot, when you participate in those networks, you give them even more credibility and power (which you could quantify using Metcalfe's law).
 The Metcalfe value of their network, being quadratic rather than linear, shoots ahead of the Metcalfe value of your own solution, putting your alternative even further out of reach.
 On top of that, the operators of the closed platform are able to evaluate who is responding to your message and how they feel about it and use that intelligence to further undermine you.
 In some cases, there may be passive censorship, such as WhatsApp silently losing messages that link to rival Telegram.

 How do you feel about this choice?
 How and when should free software projects and their developers engage with mainstream social media technology?
-Please come and share your ideas on the Free-RTC mailing list or perhaps share and Tweet them.
+Please come and share your ideas on the Free-RTC mailing list.